 I studied Fine Art in college, and fell in love with youth work and community arts, working for many years in non-profits and schools teaching art and community building skills to children and youth.
 I also have a deep connection to spirituality.
 I studied theology at the Graduate Theological Union in Berkeley, and worked for a time in youth ministry, teaching young people skills to access their creative and spiritual voice.

 I am constantly searching for new ways to express my art, and my works range from painting, drawing, mixed media, and collage.
 My pieces call from my life experiences, world events, and social issues.
-Most commonly featured themes are intersectional feminism, green witchcraft, body image, gender norms, sexuality, and social justice.
+Most commonly featured themes are relationships, spirituality, intersectional feminism, self-love, green witchcraft, body image, gender norms, sexuality, and social justice.